tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 author: jordantuwiner
 permalink: "/kb/how-to-buy-bitcoin/"
 seotitle: "How to Buy Bitcoin or Get Bitcoin"
-title: "How to Buy Bitcoin or Get Bitcoins"
+title: "How to Buy Bitcoin"
 faq: howtobuybitcoin
 categories:
 - kb